jetbrains-academy/rustlings-course/Understanding Ownership/Move Semantics/References and Borrowing/task.md

 We call having references as function parameters _borrowing_.
 As in real life, if a person owns something, you can borrow it from them.
 When you’re done, you have to give it back.

 So what happens if we try to modify something we’re borrowing?
-Try the code in Listing 4-6\.
+Try the code in the code snippet below.
 Spoiler alert: it doesn’t work!

 ```rust
     fn main() {